Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Moduli of neutral -adic Hodge structures

+\begin{proposition} The restriction of the lattice $\mc{L}_\mr{univ}$ on $\omega_{\std}$ to $X_{[\mu]}$ with weight grading induced by $2\nu$ is the universal $p$-adic Hodge structure of type $[\mu]$ and weight $2\nu$ on the trivial $G(\mathbb{Q}_p)$-local system.
+Moreover, $X_{[\mu]}$ is geometrically connected. \end{proposition} \begin{proof} Given a $p$-adic Hodge structure $\mc{L}$ of weight $2\nu$ on the trivial $G(\mathbb{Q}_p)$-local system over a geometric point, the $G$-isocrystal underlying the associated $G$-admissible pair in the equivalence of \Iref{theorem.adm-pair-propeties} is basic with slope morphism $2\nu$.
+Since the slope morphism is central and the type is $[\mu]$, by \Iref{theorem.hs-isocrystal-unique-basic-element}, we conclude the associated $G$-isocrystal is in the isomorphism class $[b]$, the unique basic class in $B(G,[\mu^{-1}])$, i.e. that the modification $(\mc{E}_\triv)_{\mc{L}}$ is a point of $\Bun_G^{[b]}$.
+Thus $\mc{L}$ is classified by a point of $X_{[\mu]}$.
+The case of a general base is then immediate since the classifying map to $\Gr_{[\mu^{-1}]}$ for $\mathcal{L}$ factors through $X_{[\mu]}$ if and only if it does so at each geometric point.

-That $X_{[\mu]}$ is geometrically connected and dense in $\Gr_{[\mu^{-1}]}$ will follow from the duality swapping basic admissible pairs and $p$-adic Hodge structures (\cref{theorem.duality}) and the corresponding more general result for all (not necessarily basic) admissible loci due to Gleason and Lourenco \cite{gleason-lourenco:connectedness} as invoked below in \cref{prop.adm-connected}. \end{proof}
+That $X_{[\mu]}$ is geometrically connected will follow from the duality swapping basic admissible pairs and $p$-adic Hodge structures (\cref{theorem.duality}) and the corresponding more general result for all (not necessarily basic) admissible loci due to Gleason and Lourenco \cite{gleason-lourenco:connectedness} in the reductive case and extended below in \cref{prop.adm-connected}. \end{proof}

 \begin{remark} We use the letter $X$ to emphasize the similarity with Hermitian symmetric domains parameterizing real Hodge structures, which are often denoted (e.g. in a Shimura datum) by $X$. \end{remark}